 | 30 | Full circuit at week 4 peak volume | 3β4 | ~22 min | Final session |

 High-rep crunches at speed produce diminishing returns.
 Schoenfeld et al. (2015, PMID 25853914) demonstrated that muscle adaptation occurs across a wide range of loads when training approaches failure.
-Performing 200 crunches at speed rarely approaches true muscular failure β it approaches cardiovascular and muscular endurance limits while the actual force per repetition remains low.
-Fewer reps at controlled tempo (3-second eccentric) produce greater muscular tension per rep.
+Performing 200 crunches at speed rarely approaches true muscular failure; it approaches cardiovascular and muscular endurance limits while actual force per repetition stays low.
+Fewer reps at controlled tempo, such as 3-second eccentric, produce greater muscular tension per rep, which is the variable that matters for adaptation.

 Progressive overload requires variation, not just volume.
-Schoenfeld et al. (2017, PMID 27433992) established that training volume drives hypertrophy, but volume must be accompanied by sufficient intensity.
+Schoenfeld, Ogborn, Krieger (2017, PMID 27433992) established a dose-response relationship between weekly resistance training volume and muscle growth, but that relationship only holds when volume is accompanied by sufficient intensity.
 Adding 10 crunches per day is volume without intensity.
 Adding a harder exercise (leg raises, V-ups, hanging movements) is both.
 This challenge uses six exercises that collectively address all four core functions and increase in difficulty through tempo manipulation, rep increases, and exercise advancement.

 Forearm plank (anti-extension): The foundational core stability exercise.
 Elbows under shoulders, body rigid from head to heels.
 The core fights to prevent the lower back from arching under gravity.
 Progression: increase hold time, add shoulder taps, transition to single-arm plank.
 The WHO (Bull et al., 2020, PMID 33239350) categorizes isometric holds like planks as muscle-strengthening activity.

 Bicycle crunch (trunk flexion + rotation): Lying supine, alternate bringing the opposite elbow toward the opposite knee while extending the other leg.
 This combines trunk flexion (crunch) with rotation (oblique engagement).
-Controlled tempo is critical β three seconds per rep, no momentum from the neck or shoulders.
+Controlled tempo is critical: three seconds per rep, with no momentum from the neck or shoulders.
 The ACSM (Garber et al., 2011, PMID 21694556) recommends full range of motion for optimal muscle engagement.

 Leg raise (lower abdominal emphasis): Lying supine, legs extended, raise both legs to 90 degrees and lower slowly.
 The lower portion of the rectus abdominis and hip flexors work against gravity to control the descent.
 To protect the lower back, press the lumbar spine into the floor throughout the movement.
 If the lower back lifts off the floor during the lowering phase, bend the knees slightly to reduce the lever arm.